I want to explore the power of belief because it really does drive so much of our daily behaviors.

 You just have to be open to it.

-This post is a partial transcript from my podcast, Light The F*ck up – Episode 20.
+This post is a partial transcript from my podcast, What Lights You Up – Episode 20.
 I invite you to enjoy the full episode and subscribe on Spotify or Apple!